 2 meals per day, 3 meals on Saturday & Sunday: $450

 3 meals per day (including bagged lunch if needed): $550

-Rockland County Bus 94 goes direct from town of Stony Point to RCC (takes about 40 min).
-It is a 10-15 minute walk from Stony Point to the bus stop.
-Other transportation to RCC or other locations can be arranged for an additional charge.
-The center is also within walking distance to drug stores, a 24 hr. gym, the local library, and the post office.
+Stony Point Center will provide a minimum of 3 shuttles to and from RCC every weekday.
+Additional shuttles may be available depending on the class schedules of the students.
+Rockland County Bus 94 goes direct from the town of Stony Point to RCC (takes about 40 min), shopping district and a large mall.
+It is a 10-15 minute walk from Stony Point Center to the bus stop.
+The Center is also within walking distance to drug stores, a 24 hour gym, the local library, and the post office.

 Please contact Kitty Ufford-Chase, co-director, at firstname.lastname@example.org or 845-786-5674, ext.
 121 with any questions.
 The center can be flexible with your staying needs and will work out a rate for you if needing to stay less than 1 semester.

 ISS recently started working with Aunt Elsie's Homestays to help international students in finding homestay options with local families.

 Since 2001, Aunt Elsie’s Homestay & Educational Services Agency™ has provided housing to students first in New York and then in other cities in the United States as well as other major cities in the world.
 They now service approximately 1,500 students per year.

 Students interested in finding out more should reach out to the agency themselves:

 RCC has established a special daily rate of $79 plus tax.
 You need to either call them or email the hotel directly and mention Rockland Community College to receive this rate.